zinal/IIDR-AutoSub/run/README.txt

-Before starting AutoSub for the first time, datastore and subscription settings need to be merged into a single active configuration file by running the "autosub-refresh.sh" command.
+Before starting AutoSub for the first time, datastore and subscription settings need to be merged into a single active configuration file by running the "autosub-reload.sh" command.

 Any changes to the original configuration files are not used until they are merged to the active configuration file.